 Think about your own experience when booking a holiday.
 You begin by finding what you want and where you want to go.
-The holiday company sells you some flights, a transfer and a hotel.
-That’s what they sold you but it’s not what you bought.
+The holiday company sells you some flights, a transfer and a hotel, but it’s not what you bought.
 You bought two weeks of freedom, joy, relaxation, fun, quality time, rejuvenation and escapism.
 In fairness, holiday companies have possibly been the quickest to grasp this concept because of the relatively high cost of holidays.
 As a result, these days we see more holiday/break/get-away adverts that focus on what you’ll experience, not what they sell you.

-Marks and Spencer is a past master at this too with their long-running series of ‘This is not just a…’ campaigns, launched in 2005.
-These had us all believing there really was something very different about the products you could buy only from M&S. They actually sold us a chocolate sponge with a gooey centre but they managed our expectations to such a degree, with their ‘This is not just a chocolate pudding’ adverts (affectionately referred to as food porn ads), filmed in close-up, slow motion, stunning lighting, with the velvet tones of the voice-over and Fleetwod Mac’s evocative ‘Albatross’ playing in the background, that what we bought was pure, naughty indulgence and a few moments of luxurious, guilt-free excess.
+Marks and Spencer is a past master at this type of marketing, with their long-running series of ‘This is not just a…’ campaigns, launched in 2005.
+These had us all believing there really was something very different about the products you could buy only from M&S. They actually sold us a chocolate sponge with a gooey centre.
+Still, they managed our expectations to such a degree, with their ‘This is not just a chocolate pudding’ adverts (affectionately referred to as food porn ads), filmed in close-up, slow motion, stunning lighting, with the velvet tones of the voice-over and Fleetwood Mac’s evocative ‘Albatross’ playing in the background, that what we bought was pure, naughty indulgence and a few moments of luxurious, guilt-free excess.

-M&S knew exactly how to play to our emotional responses and how and where to set our expectations prior to our actually making the purchase.
+M&S knew precisely how to play to our emotional responses as well as how and where to set our expectations before we make the purchase.

 This is all well and good but, for the average high street business, this is all a bit ridiculous and way out of reach.
-I just wanted to demonstrate what’s possible and that we’ve all been influenced by this type of advertising and marketing.
+I just wanted to demonstrate what’s possible and that we’re all influenced by this type of advertising and marketing.

 The problem is that at the opposite end of the scale, representing the vast majority of businesses, there is no concept or understanding of what customers are actually buying when they buy.

 Try to find a way to understand your audience – the people visiting your website.
 Think about why they would want to buy from you in the first place and how the products or services you provide will help them.
-Do they satisfy a need?
+Do they (your products or services) satisfy a need?
 Do they solve a problem?
 Do they get them out of trouble?
 Do they make them happy?

 LiveChat on a website is one way to successfully engage website visitors as you can entice them to ask you questions and, as there’s usually a real person sitting at your end of the LiveChat session, they will frequently strike-up a conversation.
 Questions are good.
 Salespeople see questions as a positive opportunity as they demonstrate a need or a problem that needs to be fulfilled or solved, and therein lies a sales opportunity.

 You may want to try investing in call-recording technology (such as CallRail) and listen to the conversations your staff have with customers/enquirers.
-Work with your staff to help them better understand what people need and why they buy from you.
-If you/your staff understand this, the customers will come back.
+Work with your team to help them better understand what people need and why they buy from you.
+If you and your staff understand this, customers will come back.

-If you own a restaurant, walk in one evening and experience how you’re greeted (even though they know it’s you, although you could wear a disguise!), sit at a table near the door and order some food.
+If you own a restaurant, walk in one evening and experience how you’re greeted first-hand – even though they know it’s you (although you could wear a disguise!).
+Sit at a table near the door and order some food.
 Watch and listen to what’s going on around you.
-Watch how other diners are greeted – it can be shocking how front-of-house staff will greet the diners, confirm how many the table is for and then just walk away like an over-enthusiastic tour guide leaving their guests trailing behind.
+Watch how other diners are greeted – it can be shocking to see how front-of-house staff will greet the diners, confirm how many the table is for and then just walk away, menus in-hand, like an over-enthusiastic tour guide leaving their guests trailing behind.
 Watch how the staff are with each other and how attentive/responsive they are with the diners.
 Talk to your customers and ask for honest feedback.
-It’s amazing how many restaurant owners never make the effort to experience what actually goes on in their own restaurant or, for example, how many customers on any given night are that holy grail of return customers.
+It’s amazing how many restaurant owners never make an effort to experience what actually goes on in their own restaurant or, for example, how many customers on any given night are that holy grail of return customers.

-If every business owner kept this observation front and centre of their mind it would positively transform everything about their business.
+If every business owner kept this stark observation front and centre of their mind, it would positively transform everything about their business.